marithetland/AsmPipe/README.md

 ## Usage

 You must be in the directory containing the FASTQ-files to run this pipeline.
 Output-files will be stored in a specific file-structure in the input-directory.
-In addition to the default pipeline, you can also run Kleborate, KmerFinder and rMLST.
+The default assembler used in the pipeline is SPAdes.
+In addition to the default pipeline, you can also run Unicycler for assembly and run the species identification programs Kleborate, KmerFinder and rMLST.

 ```
 cd ~/Directory_with_fastq/  #Enter directory with FASTQ-files